kubernetes-sigs/kueue/keps/1432-admission-check-per-resource-flavor/README.md

 ## Proposal

-Add new field to FlavorQuota API, so it contains a list of AdmissionChecks that  should run when a Workload is admitted for this ResourceFlavor.
+Add a new field to FlavorQuota API, so it contains a list of AdmissionChecks that  should run when a Workload is admitted for this ResourceFlavor.

 ### User Stories (Optional)